andygunn/EC60/README.md

 Mapping is purely for demonstration purposes, remapping of all keys is supported.
 ## Technical information

-- Layout size: 60% (GH60 outline and mounting points, see pictures below)
+- Layout size: 65% (generic outline, see pictures below)
 - Compatible switches: EC switches (Topre and NIZ)
 - Microcontroller: STM32F401
 - Connector: